A group of doctors, hospitals and other health care providers who come together to give coordinated high-quality care to their patients.

 Health care services that a physician exercising prudent clinical judgment would provide to a patient in order to evaluate, diagnose or treat an illness, injury, condition, disease or its symptoms and that meet accepted standards of medicine.

 A federal entitlement program that provides health insurance coverage to 45 million people including people age 65 and older, and younger people with permanent disabilities, end-stage renal disease and Lou Gehrig’s disease.
+Learn more about Medicare plans.

 Health care services used to treat mental illness.
 Examples of mental illness include depression, anxiety disorders, schizophrenia, eating disorders and addictive behaviors.